deepset-ai/haystack-home/content/spring-into-haystack/challenge.md

 ---

 You can find more info in [deepset-ai/spring-into-haystack](https://github.com/deepset-ai/spring-into-haystack).
-Let’s make this season a blossoming one together 🌿